 What is a Resume Objective?

 A resume objective statement is a job seeker’s elevator pitch.
-In two to five sentences, it outlines your professional goals and highlights your most relevant skills.
+In two to five sentences, it outlines your training and skills and any relevant work experience you might have.

 You’re applying for your first job.